 "Tell the whole story, from beginning to end!”
 Sita exclaims in desperation to the vulture Jatayu as Ravana carries her away from Rama, “Tell Rama and Laksmana just how I was carried off!"
 The paintings in this exhibition demonstrate some of the diverse, often conflicting, ways in which artists have, for centuries, attempted to heed Sita’s plea.

-“Tell the Whole Story from Beginning to End:” The Ramanyana in Indian Painting was curated by students in the class The Art of an Hindu Epic, taught by professors Ellen Gough and Marko Geslani from Emory’s Department of Religion:
+This exhibition was curated by students in the class The Art of the Hindu Epic, taught by professors Ellen Gough and Marko Geslani from Emory’s Department of Religion: